 Likewise for the subfloor.
 Removal of unsound subflooring may require the services of a carpenter and its replacement, if necessary, will add about another $0.30 per sq ft to flooring contractor’s quote.

 - Carpet.
 Though laminate can be floated over most types of existing flooring, carpet is the one exception.
 No matter whether it is still in excellent condition, any existing carpeting will have to be removed when installing new floors.

 - Complexity of the project.
 Installing laminate around heat registers or atop underfloor radiant heating, for example, requires careful planning and additional work.
 So does installation on stairs or in a room with an unusual layout like odd angles, curves, or tight corners – which means some of the flooring planks will need to be hand cut to fit.

 - Extra services.
-If you expect your flooring contractor to provide extra services such as moving furniture out of the way, testing for moisture, or adding moldings, all these are likely to bump up the total cost.
+If you expect your flooring contractor to provide extra services such as moving furniture out of the way, testing for moisture, or adding molding, all these are likely to bump up the total cost.

 - Location.
-Often contractors will charge for travel time to your home, particularly if you live in a remote area.
+Often flooring contractors will charge for travel time to your home, particularly if you live in a remote area.
 In upscale urban areas such as Manhattan or Beverly Hills, home improvement services tend to cost more.

 What is Laminate Flooring?

 Laminate is a manufactured material, designed to mimic the look of upscale flooring at a more affordable cost.
 Composed of several layers of synthetic material and fiberboard topped with a photographic image (usually of hardwood or stone), it is well known for being budget-friendly and relatively easy to install.